zmichy98/VoiceFlow/README.md

 THINGS TO DO:

+GENERAL
+* Piano keyboard with more octaves

 FIRST PAGES
-•⁠  ⁠UI -> complete the new look
-•⁠  ⁠Change "Home" and "Back" buttons
-•⁠  ⁠Help me find my range -> to be created
+•⁠  ⁠Help me find my range -> to be checked
-•⁠  ⁠Cursor on the Selection of the notes -> something has to change •⁠  ⁠Images of equipment
+•⁠  ⁠Cursor on the Selection of the notes -> something has to change
+* Tuner page at the beginning

 VOCAL TRAINER
 •⁠  ⁠Change the start button